percona/percona-server/doc/source/management/backup_locks.rst

 If the backup locks feature is not supported by the target server, but :option:`lock-for-backup` is specified on the command line, ``mysqldump`` aborts with an error.

-|Percona XtraBackup| provides the `--backup-locks <https://www.percona.com/doc/percona-xtrabackup/2.4/innobackupex/innobackupex_option_reference.html#cmdoption-innobackupex-backup-locks>`_ option.
+**Percona XtraBackup** provides the `--backup-locks <https://www.percona.com/doc/percona-xtrabackup/2.4/innobackupex/innobackupex_option_reference.html#cmdoption-innobackupex-backup-locks>`_ option.
 If you disable this option, ``Flush Table with Read Lock`` is used on the backup stage.

 Version Specific Information
 ============================

   * :rn:`5.7.10-1`
-        Feature ported from |Percona Server| 5.6
+        Feature ported from **Percona Server for MySQL** 5.6

 System Variables
 ================